Laniakea-elixir-it/Documentation/user_documentation/galaxy/galaxy.rst

 ..
 Warning::

    In fact, each tool is downloaded from the repositories and configured on the fly.
-Depending on the number of the tools to be installed the deploument process may take time a variable amount of time.
+Depending on the number of the tools to be installed the deployment process may take time a variable amount of time.

 Instantiate Galaxy
 ------------------